nerometa/age-calculator-challenge/README.md

 -   [Age calculator app by Cédric G ](https://github.com/Syfrost/Age-calculator-app-FM) - This helped me with JavaScript a LOT.
 Check out his code.
+-   [Age calculator app by PadmeshxK](https://github.com/PadmeshxK/Age-calculator) - This helped me with the calculation logic.